 Tornado On The Tracks is the debut album by Blue Coupe, a three piece classic rock band featuring Albert Bouchard, Joe Bouchard (both formerly of Blue Oyster Cult) and Dennis Dunaway.
-With excellent songs, such as You (Like Vampire), Angel's Well and God I Need You Tonight, this is an essential purchase for all Dennis fans.
+With excellent songs, such as You (Like Vampires), Angel's Well and God I Need You Tonight, this is an essential purchase for all Dennis fans.
 It is especially recommended that you watch the video for You (Like Vampires), which earned the band a Grammy nomination.

 Blue Coupe, Million Miles More CD Album

 Blue Coupe's follow-up to Tornado On The Tracks features more evolved production and features a host of classic tracks including Hallow's Grave (featuring a guest appearance by Alice Cooper), I'll Forever Stick Around, Used Car, Supernatural Love, Ride With Me and Devil's Highway).